Lenti84/VdMot_Controller/assembly_kit/installation.md

 ## Initial STM32 Flash via VdMot Controller
 The STM32 can be flashed directly by the ESP32 VdMot Controller.
+Proceedure is only needed for the first/initial flashing of the STM32.
+After initial steps, flashing can be done fully remote by using the web UI.
+No need to crawl to the hardware.

 Please proceed according following steps: